As a program, we are committed to providing the best environment for our student-athletes tto learn and grow as players and as people.

 Absences are dealt with by the coaches on an individual basis.

 All practices are considered mandatory.
-Practices will generally last between 1.5–2 hours and take place on on non-game days once school has started.
+Practices take place on on non-game days once school has started.
 Preseason practice times can be found on the calendar on the website.
 Players can expect to have practices on Saturday as well as over holiday weekends during our short fall season.
+Practices at different levels may also include time for leadership, weight-lifting, team meetings, film, and more.

 The Prior Lake Boys Soccer Program will be in accordance with Prior Lake High School policies as approved by the School Board when dealing with any chemical violations.
 Players are expected to remain chemically free.
 Zero tolerance policy on this issue.